scality/gh-actions-exporter/docs/metrics-analysis-prometheus/prometheus.md

 users to collect, store, and analyze time-series data.
 In this guide, we will explore how to effectively utilize Prometheus to analyze GitHub Actions.

-In order to collect and analyze GitHub Actions metrics, users are expected to have an existing Prometheus installation and configure it to pull metrics.
+To collect and analyze GitHub Actions metrics, users need to have an existing Prometheus installation and configure it to pull metrics.
+This requires specifying the Prometheus URL with the `/metrics` path.

 ## Understanding Prometheus Queries